markhuge/aws-sdk-sugar/README.md

+#  Maybe don't use this yet.

+I just noticed a big spike in downloads on npm.
+I'm hoping this is mirrors/bots and not real people.

+This package isn't even *remotely* stable right now.

 # Abstract

 This module is a collection of method wrappers to (hopefully) lower the barrier to entry for interacting with AWS services.